MCSManager/MCSManager/README.md

 1. One-click deployment of `Minecraft` Java/Bedrock Server
 2. Compatible with most `Steam` game servers. (e.g. `Palworld`, `Squad`, `Project Zomboid`, `Teraria`, etc.)
 3. Customizable UI, create your own layout
-4. Support `Docker` virtualization, multiuser, and commercial services.
+4. Support `Docker` virtualization, multiuser, and commercial services
-5. Manage multiple servers with a single web interface.
+5. Manage multiple servers with a single web interface
 6. More...

 <br />

 ## Runtime Environment

 MCSM supports both `Windows` and `Linux`.
-The only requirement is `Node.js` and several libraries **used for decompression**.
+The only requirement is `Node.js` and some libraries **used for decompression**.

 Require [Node.js 16.20.2](https://nodejs.org/en) or above.